nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

 ### Passing NumPy arrays to `ctypes` functions

-An alternative to using the Python casting in the above table every time you want to pass an array to a C/C++ function (i.e. `(...).ctypes.POINTER(ctypes.c_double)`) is to use `numpy.ctypeslib.ndpointer` to specify that an array should be passed using the `argtypes` list:
+An alternative to using the Python casting from the above table every time you want to pass an array to a C/C++ function (i.e. `(...).ctypes.POINTER(ctypes.c_double)`), is to use `numpy.ctypeslib.ndpointer` in the `argtypes` list to specify that an array should be passed to the function:

 ```python
 # define the interface (this dummy function takes 1 argument, a float64 array)